bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js81">81.
 Find the Average of Two Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To find the average of two numbers in JavaScript, you can add the two numbers together and then divide the sum by 2.
+<p>To find the average of two numbers in JavaScript, you can add the two numbers together
+and then divide the sum by 2.</p>
 <pre>
 function findAverage(numl, num2) {
   // Calculate the sum of the two numbers let sum = numl + num 2;
   // Calculate the average by dividing the sum by 2 let average = sum I 2;
   return average;
 }
 // Example usage:
 let number 1 = 10;